vincentndo/Mini_Places_Challenge/README.md

 ## Acknowledgements

-This assignment was "heavily inspired" by the [MIT assignment](http://6.869.csail.mit.edu/fa15/project.html).
+This project is "heavily inspired" by the [MIT assignment](http://6.869.csail.mit.edu/fa15/project.html).
-Thanks to all of the instructors for creating this assignment and challenge dataset, with special thanks to Bolei Zhou and Prof. Aude Oliva for all their help getting us set up!
+Thanks to all of the instructors for creating this challenge dataset, with special thanks to Bolei Zhou and Prof. Aude Oliva for all their help getting us set up!